johnSMUpark/CS3353_Project_4_Image_Pro/README.md

 # CS3353_Project_4_Image_Pro
-Fullstack web application for detecting edges of an image and providing empirical analysis on 2 edge-detection algorithms
+Fullstack web application for detecting edges of a jpg image and providing empirical analysis on 2 edge-detection algorithms

 Requirements:
 - Node JS version 13.12.0